pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 };
 ```

-This runs `n^1` times.
-If `n` is 1 it loops 1 time.
+The steps in this code run `n^1` times; If `n` is 1, it loops 1 time.
 If `n` is 1000, it will loop 1000 times.
-This shows linear growth.
+This function demonstrates linear growth.

 Try to identify how many times `n` - each of the following code examples would run: